info-201a-wi23/a0-basic-tools-sadeemal/report.md

-# "Daily kidnappings" in Nigeria
+# "Daily kidnappings in Nigeria"
 ## By Sadeem Alselmi
 *February 26, 2023*